Lake Norman: Water quality

-Overall, this report concluded that the water quality of Lake Norman was normal.
+Overall, this report concluded that the water quality of Lake Norman was within standard parameters.

 A second report conducted in 2007 found similar results as the previous report.
 In this one, Lake Norman was monitored by Division of Water Quality staff once a month from May to September.
 The mean Secchi depths of this report ranged from 1.8 to 2.6 m, which indicates good water quality.
 Specifics on the water quality itself from the report include the following: